KSushrutha/Predicting-Enzyme-Activity/README.md

 ## ✨ Reflection

-**Early on, the model’s accuracy was limited due to noise and inconsistencies in the data.
+Early on, the model’s accuracy was limited due to noise and inconsistencies in the data.
 After refining the dataset and improving preprocessing steps, the regression achieved an almost perfect R² score, demonstrating how crucial high-quality data is for reliable enzyme-kinetic modeling.
-**---

 ## 👤 Author